edmundhung/conform/docs/api/validitystate.md

   formatError,
 });

-// The error will be a dictinioary mapping input name to the corresponding errors
+// The error will be a dictionary mapping input name to the corresponding errors
 // e.g. { email: 'Email is required', password: 'Password is required' }
 console.log(submission.error);